KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: MBret. _arz_ "elevated"
 GAUL: _Ardu-enna_ (silua) > _Ardennes_
 PIE: \*h₂erHdʰ-wo- "upright" (IEW: 339)
-COGN: Lat. _arduus_ "high, difficult", Skt. _ūrdhva-_, Gr. _orthós_ "upright"
+COGN: Lat. _arduus_ "high, difficult", Skt. _ūrdhva_-, Gr. _orthós_ "upright"
 ETYM: This etymology is generally accepted, but the derivation of the PCelt. form from PIE is difficult.
 If we start from \*h₂erHdʰ-wo- we must assume that the second laryngeal was lost in Celtic (through dissimilation?).
 Gr. orthos can be derived from \*h₂orHdʰwo- regularly (the loss of the laryngeal is expected after oR by de Saussure's rule).
 The exact reconstruction of the PIE form is debated.
-Some linguists reconstruct PIE \*h₃rdʰo-, but this does not explain Skt. _ūrdhva-_.
+Some linguists reconstruct PIE \*h₃rdʰo-, but this does not explain Skt. _ūrdhva_-.
 On the other hand, the form \*h₂erHdʰwo- is admittedly unusual (it looks like a compound of some sort).
 REF: [EDPC]

 ### <a id="arganto">\*arganto- "silver" (n)</a>